learn-co-students/module-2-code-challenge-round-2-nyc01-seng-f-module-2-code-challenge---vendors-and-sweets-1601647459/README.md

 - a sweet
 - a price (use an integer data type for this column: we'll treat the numbers in it as the price, in cents).

-In the rails console, check that your code works by creating your first `VendorSweet` with a given `Sweet`, `Vendor`, and price.
+In the rails console, check that your code works by creating your first `VendorSweet` with a given `Sweet`, `Vendor`, and price. - done

 ### 2. VendorSweet Create Form